Brazil’s Bolsonaro talks controversial tweet, mysterious killing in Fox News exclusive

 "One of the things that got me elected as president was my sense of respect to families, principles, tradition and custom," he told Fox News “@Night.”
 "And of course respect towards our culture as well as our religion.
 I am a Christian."

-Bolsonaro was also forced to deny any connection to last year's assassination of Councilwoman Marielle Franco.
+Bolsonaro was also forced to deny any knowledge of last year's assassination of Councilwoman Marielle Franco.

-Franco’s killing raised suspicion in the country over the way it was carried out.
+Franco’s killing was a source of media speculation in the country due to the professionalism in which it was carried out.

 Franco, who was gay, was killed execution-style.
 The New York Times reported that a gunman “pumped several bullets into the car she was riding as she left a work event.”